Making the Least of Resolutions

-So, how are your New Year’s resolutions for 2013 coming along?
+So, how are your New Year’s resolutions coming along?

 Since today is just January 2, hopefully the answer will be “great so far!” or “haven’t started yet because yesterday was a holiday!”
 Depending on which answer is yours, you have either managed to get through one day while keeping your resolution or are about to start the first day of a “new” you.